 All About Mechanical Engineering Technicians

-Mechanical Engineering Technician Definition Apply theory and principles of mechanical engineering to modify, develop, test, or calibrate machinery and equipment under direction of engineering staff or physical scientists.
+Mechanical Engineering Technician Example Apply theory and principles of mechanical engineering to modify, develop, test, or calibrate machinery and equipment under direction of engineering staff or physical scientists.

 - Inspect lines and figures for clarity and return erroneous drawings to designer for correction.

 - Devise, fabricate, and assemble new or modified mechanical components for products such as industrial machinery or equipment, and measuring instruments.

 - Analyze test results in relation to design or rated specifications and test objectives, and modify or adjust equipment to meet specifications.